 - A student who wishes to appeal a final grade must do so within 30 days after the grade is posted.
 The student is encouraged to first meet with the faculty member.
 Every attempt should be made to resolve the grade concern with the faculty member. - If the student is not satisfied after consulting with the faculty member, he or she may next appeal to the appropriate academic dean.
 The dean will meet with the faculty member and the department chair to review the appeal.
-The dean will notify the student in writing of the dean's decision. - If the student still is not satisfied with the grade assigned, he or she may appeal the decision to the Vice President for Instruction for further review.
-The Vice President for Instruction will review the appeal and communicate the decision to the student in writing.
-The action of the Vice President for Instruction is final. - This process will be accomplished in a timely manner and within one semester of the posting of the grade. - Final decisions as outlined above will be communicated to the Registrar to be included on the student's permanent academic record.
+The dean will notify the student in writing of the dean's decision. - If the student still is not satisfied with the grade assigned, he or she may appeal the decision to the Vice President of Academic and Student Affairs for further review.
+The Vice President of Academic and Student Affairs will review the appeal and communicate the decision to the student in writing.
+The action of the Vice President of Academic and Student Affairs is final. - This process will be accomplished in a timely manner and within one semester of the posting of the grade. - Final decisions as outlined above will be communicated to the Registrar to be included on the student's permanent academic record.

-Student Withdrawal from Courses
+Student Initiated Withdrawal from Courses